GfSE/SAF-Specification/README.md

 ### Functional Domain Objective

 The Functional Domain Viewpoints translate Operational Domain usage into the notion of System Function(s) defining the demanded system behavior and quality attributes - performance, safety, security, etc.; the demanded system behavior as it is perceived by the User or other Entity(s) at the System Boundary (known as usage behavior).
-The result of the Functional Domain Viewpoint elaboration is a comprehensive System Specification.
+The result of the elaboration of the viewpoints in the Functional Domain is a comprehensive System Specification.

-### Functional Domain Concern
+### Functional Domain Concerns

+* Defining the System Boundary
+  * identifcation of interaction partners and functional interfaces
 * Consolidating Functional Requirement(s):
   * formally specifying the requirements of the system behavior using a black box approach
 * Mastering functional dependency: